tubaplayerdis/BRCE/README.md

 /pm [who] [content] - Personal Message Someone

-/mute [who] [mode] - Disable a users ability to speak in chat or personal message other users
+/mute [who] [mode] - Disable a users ability to speak in chat or personal message other users (Admin Only)

-/unmute - [who] [mode] - Re-Enable a users ability to speak in chat or personal message other users
+/unmute - [who] [mode] - Re-Enable a users ability to speak in chat or personal message other users (Admin Only)

 /silence - Silence all incoming personal messages